University Committee Meeting Minutes

 Others present: S. Smith, A. Goyal, J. Richard, H. Daniels, E. Sandgren, G. Bump, M. Mayrl

 Chair Rick Amasino called the meeting to order at 1:01 p.m.
-The minutes of the meeting of [Link for document 88597, is unavailable at this time.] were approved.
+The minutes of the meeting of University Committee Meeting Minutes 2018-11-12 were approved.
 PROFS lobbyist Jack O’Meara discussed the legislative lame duck session and the gubernatorial transition.
 The UC reviewed and discussed the December Senate agenda and materials.
 The UC has asked the Budget Committee for information on the graduate assistant support resolution and has remanded the professor title resolutions back to the original committee.

 Vice Chancellor for Student Affairs Lori Reesor reported on the first meeting of PART, the protest advisory group, which she described as very helpful.
 A topic discussed at that meeting was how to help faculty who bring in someone who turns out to be controversial; campus-wide speakers are easier to manage and predict, but some guidance/guidelines (not rules) for speakers brought in by units is needed.
 Reesor also reported on the Dean of Students search and the redesign process for the VCSA/DOS portfolio.
 Vice Chancellor for Finance and Administration Laurent Heller discussed how the shared governance Budget Committee might help inform the graduate assistant support issue.
 Ample discussion followed about that resolution and financial elements therein.
 Heller also reported on the assessment of financial, HR, student, and research information systems.
 Both vice chancellors talked about combining environmental health and safety currently in UHS and safety unit in FP&M.